I-Al-Istannen/Bukkit-Command-System/README.md

 And now I am standing here, having developed a system, which can certainly be improved by a **lot**.
 (Noticed the emphasis?)

-~~As I have absolutly no idea how to deal with git, you will find the source~~ *Still have no idea, but hey :P*
+~~As I have absolutely no idea how to deal with git, you will find the source~~ *Still have no idea, but hey :P*

 The basic System is as follows:
 You have an abstract class called "CommandNode", which is a node in a Tree.
 This node offers a few methods, most of whom are private or protected, so you won't really need to deal with them :p
-It has a few basic attributrs (name, keyword, Pattern, permission) a parent, a list with children and a Predicate.
-The Predicate checks if the commandSender is accpeted.
+It has a few basic attributes (name, keyword, Pattern, permission) a parent, a list with children and a Predicate.
+The Predicate checks if the commandSender is accepted.
 I will say more about that later.

 For the most things I said are public getters or validators (matchesPattern, hasPermission, acceptsCommandSender) available.